-Institutions on the Edge: The Origins and Consequences of Inter-Branch Crises in Latin America Book available on February 9th, 2017 here
+Institutions on the Edge: The Origins and Consequences of Inter-Branch Crises in Latin America Available here

 Gretchen Helmke is Professor of Political Science at University of Rochester.
 She received her Ph.D. in Political Science from the University of Chicago in 2000.
 Her research focuses on democratic political institutions, rule of law, and Latin American politics.
 Her most recent book is Institutions on the Edge: The Origins and Consequences of Institutional Instability in Latin America (Cambridge University Press, 2017).

 Helmke has received fellowships from the Kellogg Institute for International Studies at the University of Notre Dame, the Weatherhead Center at Harvard University, and the Woodrow Wilson International Center for Scholars in Washington, D.C..

 She is one of the co-founders of Bright Line Watch, a non-partisan organization that brings together leading political scientists to monitor democratic practices in the United States from a comparative perspective.
 Bright Line Watch is supported by grants from the Democracy Fund and the Hewlett Foundation and has received media coverage from The New York Times, Washington Post, the Atlantic, Boston Globe, and Vox.